Mathnerd314/stroscot/docs/Commentary/Exceptions.rst

 The Swift error handling rationale classifies unwinding by the syntax required:

-* manual: propagation is done with normal control structures (if return code in C, NSError out parameter in Objective-C, Maybe or Either ADT in Haskell)
+* manual: propagation is done with control operators or structures (if return code in C, NSError out parameter in Objective-C, Maybe or Either ADT in Haskell)
 * automatic: propagation happens according to rules defined by the language

 Manual propagation has tedious repetitive boilerplate, making programmers discouraged and code less readable and maintainable.
-But since manual propagation can be implemented with a few basic facilities (out parameters, conditionals) it doesn't need any special considerations and is always available.
+But since manually propagated exceptions can be implemented with basic language facilities (out parameters, conditionals) they don't need any special considerations and are always available.
 The boilerplate marks the call site and that the function can throw exceptions (e.g. an out-parameter named ``error``), so it is also marked propagation and typed propagation.
 Ignoring an exception that is returned through a side channel is a coding error - it does not make manual exception propagation "untyped" as the Swift document claims.
 Unsafe, perhaps.

 Automatic propagation is more succinct and efficient, and besides complicating the language there's not much reason to avoid it.

-``throw`` / ``catch`` have become the common keywords after C++ and Java, but it's syntactically heavyweight and we can get away without any new syntax.
+``throw`` / ``catch`` have become the common keywords after C++ and Java, but it's syntactically heavyweight.
 Exceptions aren't magic and don't need special syntax.
-With the types like ``a -> b|Exception`` a function returns either a value or an exception.
+With a variant type like ``a -> b|Exception`` a function returns either a value or an exception.
 So just use the normal ``return`` keyword to return exceptions.
-Then to respond to specific exceptions programmatically, returned exceptions can be pattern-matched like any other return value:
+Then to respond to specific exceptions programmatically, returned exception-or-values can be pattern-matched like any other return value:

 ::

   foo = return AnException

   bar = case foo of
-    AnException -> "yay"
+    AnException -> "ohno"
+    r -> "success"

 The case handling syntax seems easy and clear, and it's possible to locally reason about and decide how best to react to exceptions.
 But a Quorum-style study should check on what's clearest to beginners.
 Limiting ``return`` to normal values and using ``throw`` for ``Exception`` values is also a possibility.